Unexpected Family Update Take 2 & How to Grieve with God

 And slowly, I’m starting to pray about what our next steps should be.

-Honestly, I share this because I know that God has a story and testimony He is writing.
+I share this part of our story, in a way to give myself permission to move forward.
+But mostly because I know that God has a story and testimony He is writing.
 And I don’t want to keep a part of our story quiet, when I know there are others out there who need to see they aren’t alone and that the Lord IS NEAR.

 So I don’t have a pretty bow to tie this up with, but one thing I find true over and over and over again is that: